OpenSIPS/SIPssert/docs/config/run.md

 ## Example

-The default global configuration file should look like this:
+The default running configuration file should look like this:
 ```
 ---
 logging:
   controller:
     console: false
     level: INFO
     file: controller.log
 ```